Repaying Your Loan FAQs

 Can I make a payment that is applied to principal only?

 Not directly.
-We are required to follow the payment application order described above to cover fees and interest first.
-In most cases, the extra or overpayment amount will serve to reduce principal.
+We’re required to follow the payment application order described above to cover fees and interest first, but in most cases, any excess payment or overpayment amount will reduce principal.
+All payments are applied to the loan when received.

 What happens if I pay more than my required amount due?

-Your full payment is immediately applied to your account (see above), and you may also get credit for satisfying future required payments (being “Paid Ahead”).
-If you are Paid Ahead, no payments will be required for the month(s) that have already been satisfied.
+Your full payment is immediately applied to your account, and you may also get credit for satisfying future required payments.
+We call that being “Paid Ahead”.
+If you’re Paid Ahead, no payments will be required for the month(s) that have already been covered.
 However, interest will continue to accrue on your account, you will still get a statement showing your balances and that no payment is required, and you may make additional payments at any time.
-Paying ahead reduces your principal balance ahead of schedule (and thus reduces the interest cost of your loan), and provides flexibility to your payment schedule.
+Paying ahead reduces your principal balance ahead of schedule (and thus reduces how much interest you pay overall on your loan), and gives you flexibility on your payment schedule.
+Continuing to make payments while being Paid Ahead will further reduce the overall cost of your loan.

 Note: If you have set up Recurring Payments and want to continue to have payments withdrawn even if you’re in a “Paid Ahead” status, set your payments to a fixed amount rather than to pay the Monthly Amount Due.